 Approximate appropriation: $2 trillion

 This is a summary of the third bill Congress passed to help with the effects of the coronavirus outbreak.
 This guide highlights the specific provisions of that bill that may impact the charitable sector.
-The Congress has passed three other bills which are included in the Comprehensive Guide.
+The Congress has passed four other bills which are included in the Comprehensive Guide.

 The bill represents the largest-ever economic stimulus package in the United States.
 By comparison, the 2009 stimulus act included approximately $831 billion in appropriations.
 This bill is intended to address the economic fallout of the Coronavirus pandemic with a focus on helping businesses through loans and other assistance, and direct financial assistance to most American households.

 - Allocates $500 billion for assistance to businesses, states, and municipalities, with no more than $25 billion designated for passenger air carriers, $4 billion for air cargo carriers, and $17 billion for businesses critical to maintaining national security

 - Creates a $349 billion loan program for small businesses